Benji338-dev/QuickUi-PluginDocs/docs/MainPlugin/textureframe.md

 The texture will be added at your Ui as an ImageLabel.
 ( ScaleType = Tyle, TileSize = {0, 100, 0, 100}

+## More Info

+You can change the **ScaleType** :
+  - Scretch
+  - Crop
+  - Fit
+  - Tile

+to know what you need, refeer to https://create.roblox.com/docs/fr-fr/reference/engine/enums/ScaleType